EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/README.md

 # The Eumetnet postprocessing benchmark dataset Climetlab plugin

-A dataset plugin for [climetlab](https://github.com/ecmwf/climetlab) for the Eumetnet postprocessing benchmark datasets.
+A plugin for [climetlab](https://github.com/ecmwf/climetlab) for the Eumetnet postprocessing benchmark dataset.

-Ease the download of time-aligned forecasts, reforecasts (hindcasts) and observations ([ERA5 reanalysis](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5)).
+Ease the download of the dataset time-aligned forecasts, reforecasts (hindcasts) and observations ([ERA5 reanalysis](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5)).

 ## Using climetlab to access the data